DyinAngel/Intro-to-Web-Development/Homework/Week_4/README.md

 * How to add audio/playlist to site
 * Slideshow
+* Decide how I want interaction with users
+* Figure out how to create fluid movement throughout the site
+ * I don't want it to be flat and stationary.
+Instead I want to see if I can add some animations
 * Jquery to make transition between pages a bit nicer

 ### Plans for the future